unixunion/vertx-cas-auth/README.md

  * a CAS ticket

 If the sessionId is not marked as "auth" in the SessionStorage system, it will check the request for the CAS ticket.
-If a ticket is found its queried against the CAS server for the serviceUrl, if the ticket is not valid or does not exist, the request is redirected to CAS for authentication.
+If a ticket is found its queried against the CAS server for the requested service / URI, if the ticket is not valid or does not exist, the request is redirected to CAS for authentication.